"Hamilton", American History, and the Importance of Heroes

 The Constitution didn’t need to be abolished.
 Amendments could be introduced, voted on, and ratified.

-Our system of government didn’t need to be overturned.
+Our system of government didn’t need to be overturned or overthrown.
 It would occasionally need to be reformed.

-Thankfully, the Founders creatively (and quite brilliantly) established a system of government for those provisions and changes to be made without the country having to go through a violent revolution every time challenges or new obstacles arose.
+Thankfully, the Founders creatively (and quite brilliantly) established a system of government for those provisions and changes to be made without the country having to go through a violent revolution every time challenges arose or there was a change in leadership.

-In Hamilton, however, Aaron Burr rejects Hamilton’s invitation to co-author the Federalist Papers by arguing that the Constitution, as it was first written, was a mess.
+However, in Hamilton, we see Aaron Burr rejects Hamilton’s invitation to co-author the Federalist Papers by arguing that the Constitution, as it was first written, was a mess.
 But if you’ve ever read the Federalist Papers, particularly #85, which I believe most of “Non Stop” was inspired by, Hamilton himself argued that the Constitution was “imperfect in its parts but good as a whole.”
 And as his musical counterpart states, “we have to start somewhere.”

 The real Alexander Hamilton also concluded that, “the establishment of a Constitution, in times of profound peace, by the voluntary consent of a whole people, is a prodigy.”
 He was absolutely right!